 If, for example, a back tax based on the income-tax demand has been entered in the Payment transactions account, it is transferred from the Payment transactions account 2880 to account Other liabilities 2940.

 Liabilities in the salary accounting can be specified to separate accounts when closing the accounts.
-When balancing e.g. accident insurance amounts, you can use the Employer payments report in Salaries > Salary reports.
+When balancing e.g. accident insurance amounts, you can use the Employer payments report in Reports > Salary reports.

 Reconciliation of balance sheet accounts